Updates

 • Serves as a global forum for dialogue, though its resolutions are non-binding.

-4.2 Security Council
+The Security Council (SC)

 • Composition: